NSLS-II/blop/docs/source/how-to-guides/custom-generation-strategies.rst

 Using custom generation strategies
 ==================================

-This guide will show you how to use custom generation strategies with GPyTorch, BoTorch, Blop, and Ax.
+This guide will show you how to use custom generation strategies with BoTorch, Blop, and Ax.

 Configure an agent
 ------------------